Amazon Seller Newbie: My Epic Hunt for Cheap Products to Sell, and Yes, It Involves Puppets

 The sourcing hunt begins…

-Finding what to sell means gathering data, doing research, and using gut instinct.
+Finding what to sell means gathering data, doing product research, and using gut instinct.
 I’ve always had an entrepreneurial mindset, so I tend to just dive into things.
 I think it will serve well here or that’s what I’m betting on at least.

 So, a fun fact about me: I’m kind of a puppet enthusiast.
 Don’t worry, not creepy old wooden ventriloquist dolls (totally cool if that’s your thing), rather cute fluffy Muppet-style sock puppets, animals, etc. Not sure that’s better.